dgovil/PySignal/README.md

 Signals can either be created on the instance or on the class, and can be handled either as objects or by string name.
 Unlike PyQt signals, PySignals do not enforce types by default as I believe this is more pythonic.

+Available under the MIT license.

+Check out my website too for more programming and film related content: http://dgovil.com/

 ## Install

 You can install this using pip